shivalihalabe/poker-pal-ai/README.md

 # PokerPal AI

 A poker bot that uses DQN and NFSP reinforcement learning strategies.
-Utilizes the RLCard reinforcement learning toolkit to simulate Limit Texas Hold'em poker games and train models using DQN and NFSP.
+Employs the RLCard reinforcement learning toolkit to simulate Limit Texas Hold'em poker games and train models with DQN and NFSP.
 Also conducts a tournament between the two trained agents to compare strategy effectiveness.

 ## Set-Up